Thanks to the support for our community, we raised over £452,850 towards our project www.uistwind.com

 - With revenue coming in for the next 20 years, this is especially true for future generations.
 Shares can also be bought on behalf of children.

-- They can become involved in the Benefit Society.
-They will receive a vote, and be able to elect directors.
+- Become involved in the Benefit Society.
+Receive a vote and be able to elect directors.

 - This project is better for the environment, and reduces North Uist’s carbon footprint.

 NUDC WIND TURBINE PROJECT NOW ONE STEP CLOSER!